nneil/pages-test/README.md

 # pages-test

-A test if the Github pages system (DD)
+A test of the Github pages system (DD)